REFFLY: Melody-Constrained Lyrics Editing Model: Results

 Our heuristic for identifying prominent notes and words is validated against baselines using a musician-annotated dataset of 100 song clips ($\S$ further details in \ref{sec:valid_dataset}).
-The first baseline relies solely on note duration to determine prominence, similar to the decoding constraints used in Lyra \cite{tian2023unsupervised}, and pairs this with our word extraction heuristic.
-The second baseline utilizes our note extraction heuristic but restricts prominent words to nouns and verbs.
+The first baseline (Duration-only) relies solely on note duration to determine prominence, similar to the decoding constraints used in Lyra \cite{tian2023unsupervised}, and pairs this with our word extraction heuristic.
+The second baseline (Comprehensive w/o adj.) utilizes our note extraction heuristic but restricts prominent words to nouns and verbs.

 As shown in Table \ref{tab:lyric-melody alignment}, our prominent note extraction heuristic achieves an accuracy of 96\%, substantially outperforming both baselines.
-Furthermore, our comprehensive heuristic for extracting prominent words and notes yields a 91\% successful alignment rate \footnote{Successful alignment rate is calculated as the proportion of prominent words correctly mapped to prominent notes.}, surpassing the best baseline by 26\%.
+Furthermore, our comprehensive heuristic for extracting prominent words and notes yields a 91\% alignment success rate\footnote{Alignment success rate is the accuracy of prominent words correctly mapped to prominent notes; note extraction success rate is the accuracy of extracting prominent notes}, surpassing the best baseline by 26\%.
 These results underscore the effectiveness and non-trivial nature of our approach in capturing the alignment between prominent words and prominent notes (more details in Appendix \ref{subsec:Results_heuristics_details}).